April Family Holidays & Celebrations – Week One

 - Family activity: Spend some time learning about your favorite animals – do a search online, watch a documentary and/or read some books.

-- Outing idea: Visit either COMO ZOO for a free day out or the MINNESOTA ZOO for a special treat and try to visit your favorite animal.
+- Outing idea: Visit either COMO ZOO for a free day out (bring along our COMO PARK ZOO SPRING CHECKLIST to make the most of a visit) or the MINNESOTA ZOO for a special treat and try to visit your favorite animal.

 - Read aloud: Obviously, we need a zoo theme!
 There so many good books about zoos to choose from.
 Goodnight Gorilla, If I Ran the Zoo & The Mixed Up Chameleon should get you started.
 Pick one off your shelf or download one from the library.
 Or keep the favorite animal theme going with a book about your favorite animal – fiction or non-fiction.